 We next asked whether treating MHBs as individual genomic elements and performing quantitative analysis based on MHL would provide an advantage over previous approaches using individual CpG sites or weighted (or unweighted) averaging of multiple CpG sites in certain genomic windows.
-To this end, we sought to cluster 65 WGBS data (including 4 additional cancer WGBS sets24) sets from human solid tissues based on the MHL.
+To this end, we sought to cluster 65 WGBS data (including 4 additional colon and lung cancer WGBS sets24, Supplementary Table S12) sets from human solid tissues based on the MHL.
 Unsupervised clustering with the top 15% most variable MHBs showed that, regardless of the data sources, samples of the same tissue origin clustered together (Figure 3a), while cancer samples and stem cell samples exhibit distinct patterns from adult human somatic tissues.
-PCA analysis on all MHBs genome-wide yielded a similar pattern (Supplementary Fig. 3).
+PCA analysis on all MHBs genome-wide yielded a similar pattern (Supplementary Fig. 5).
 To identify a subset of MHBs for effective clustering of human somatic tissues, we constructed a tissue specific index (TSI) for each MHB (see Methods).
 Random Forest based feature selection identified a set of 1,360 tissue-specific MHBs (Supplementary Table 2) that can predict tissue type at an accuracy of 0.89 (95%CI: 0.84-0.93), despite the fact that several tissue types share rather similar cell compositions (i.e. muscle vs. heart).
 Using this set of MHBs, we compared the performance between MHL, average methylation fraction in the MHL regions (AMF) and all individual CpG methylation fraction (IMF).
 MHL and the average methylation provided similar tissue specificity, while MHL has a lower noise (background noise: 0.29, 95%CI: 0.23-0.35) compared with average methylation (background noise: 0.4, 95%CI: 0.32-0.48).
 Clustering based on individual CpGs in the blocks has the worst performance, which might be due to higher biological or technical viability of individual CpG sites (Figure 3c).
 Thus block-level analysis based on MHL is advantageous over single CpG or local averaging of multiple CpG sites in distinguishing tissue types from regions of coupled CpG methylation and heterogeneity.